sisrfeng/coc-wiki/Using-coc-extensions.md

 ## Disable coc extension

-More extension provide an `enable` option.
+Most extension provide an `enable` option.

 For example, to disable `coc-json`, Open your config file by `:CocConfig` and add: